Mathematics

 • Encouraging students to use Sparx videos to go over concepts that they have found challenging in lessons and practice little but often.

-• Practicing mental calculations (estimating the shopping bill, sharing the cost of a meal, how many litres of petrol can be bought for £50 etc).
+• Practising mental calculations (estimating the shopping bill, sharing the cost of a meal, how many litres of petrol can be bought for £50 etc).

-• Encouraging Year 11 students to make use of the revision resources available to them on Showbie (please contact Mr Patel for the Showbie codes – patel@blenheim.surrey.sch.uk).
+• Encouraging Year 11 students to make use of the revision resources available to them on Showbie (please contact Mr Hield for the Showbie codes – Hield@blenheim.surrey.sch.uk).

 • Use the How We Teach It Booklet